 All these version come with the latest version of Ubuntu 18.04.
 In this article we will be going over how to install and configure the LAMP stack on a new install on Ubuntu 18.04. if you don’t have a test box, head over to Digital Ocean or any of the Cloud services providers to get a new install of Ubuntu to follow along.

 Firstly, we are required to have root access to the server you are installing on, login to your Ubuntu system using GUI for Desktop and SSH for the server edition and upgrade current packages to latest version.

-ssh [email protected] sudo apt update sudo apt upgrade
+ssh ubuntu@IP-address-of-host sudo apt update sudo apt upgrade

 1. Installing PHP

 Out of the box, Ubuntu 18.04 has PHP 7.2 as the default installation.
 However, you can add an additional PPA for PHP installation which includes multiple other versions of PHP.
 Use the apt command below to update apt cache and install PHP packages on your system.